DevelopingHCP/structural-pipeline/README.md

 ## Running the pipeline from dockerhub

 You can run the pipeline in a docker container.
-This will work on any version of any platform and is pretty simple to set up.
-First, install
+This will work on any version of any platform and is simple to set up.
+First, install docker:
-docker:

 https://docs.docker.com/engine/installation/